defi-wonderland/op-handbook/docs/interoperability/predeploys-reference.md

 This contract is the standard interface for applications and bridges to send and receive messages.
 It wraps the `CrossL2Inbox` (0x4200...023) functionality with replay protection and domain binding, enforcing one-time execution on the correct destination chain.

-Apps initiate messages using sendMessage, which accepts a destination chain ID, a target address on that chain, and the payload.
+Apps initiate messages using `sendMessage`, which accepts a destination chain ID, a target address on that chain, and the payload.
 The contract emits a `SentMessage` event containing the message metadata, and stores the message hash to prevent duplication.
 On the destination chain, the message is relayed with `relayMessage`, which calls `validateMessage`, verifies correctness, and executes the payload on the target contract.
 The `relayMessage` function also emits a `RelayedMessage` event including the return data hash, which downstream consumers can use for additional verification.

 This contract is used internally by Superchain bridges and token standards, and developers are encouraged to use it as their default messaging interface.